Credit by Examination

 ‡ Course equivalency and credit determined by physical education chair.

 § This test is not available to students who have completed Education 160 or its equivalent.

 New York University Language Exams (NYU language exams)

-Moravian College offers 1 or more units (4 or more credits) of credit towards the F3 foreign language requirement (or elective credit) for scores of 8 or higher on the NYU 12-point and 16-point exams.
-Students who wish for Moravian College to proctor the NYU exam need to pay all NYU testing fees as well as a $25 proctoring fee at Moravian College, prior to sitting for the exam.
+Moravian University offers 1 or more units (4 or more credits) of credit towards the F3 foreign language requirement (or elective credit) for scores of 8 or higher on the NYU 12-point and 16-point exams.
+Students who wish for Moravian University to proctor the NYU exam need to pay all NYU testing fees as well as a $25 proctoring fee at Moravian University, prior to sitting for the exam.

 If a student decides to take one or more proficiency examinations, he or she should obtain a Proficiency Exam (Challenge Exam) Form in the Office of the Registrar and pay a fee of $85 for each examination to the Student Accounts Office.